Marco Ronconi: Celebrating Nature through Minimalism

 Chiaro Scuro: A Study of Nature through the Power of Empty Space

-Chiaro Scuro: a study of nature through the power of empty space shifts into a live stage conversation as Lars Boering interviews photographer Marco Ronconi about his disciplined approach to contrast, light, dark and the generative force of emptiness.
+Chiaro Scuro: a study of nature through the power of empty space shifts into a live stage conversation as Sylvia Laudien-Meo interviews photographer Marco Ronconi about his disciplined approach to contrast, light, dark and the generative force of emptiness.
 Emptiness is explored as pure potentiality, not a void or absence, but the condition that allows structure and meaning to emerge.
 By stripping away colour and constant visual noise, Ronconi focuses on what guides his work in the field: contrasts, shapes, lines and space.

 The interview will move beyond aesthetics to examine the practical and emotional groundwork behind his images.
 Ronconi will discuss how he prepares for each journey, researches the environments he enters and develops an understanding of animal behaviour before he ever lifts the camera.
 Boering will draw out the stories behind the work, including the quiet moments of discovery that occur when patience, field knowledge and restraint intersect.
 Together they will explore how negative space supports narrative, how simplicity strengthens presence and how silence in nature shapes his creative decisions.